 Earlier in the year, the WHO confirmed the main method of transmission for Covid-19 is via airborne droplets.
 Who and what we share the air with has never been more important.

-Pollution directly liked to the spread of Covid-19
+Pollution directly linked to the spread of Covid-19

 Worldwide, scientists began to collect data on the virus, to understand why we react to it in different ways.
 Some people become severely ill, some show no symptoms at all, some make a full recovery, and some don’t survive.
 Scientists from the US, China and Italy all came to the same conclusion, the number of deaths and the severity of illness is linked to our environment, specifically exposure to air pollution.
 People living in heavily polluted areas fair much worse than those living in cleaner spaces.